ikarus1211/ikarus1211/README.md

 # 💫 About Me:
-Hello, I am 24 years old IT student.
-I did my studies at STU FIIT and now I am currently studying my last year of master's at BUT FIT.
+Hello, I am 25 years old IT student.
+I did my studies at STU FIIT and BUT FIT.
+Now, I am currently studying PhD studies at BUT FIT.
 I enjoy programing in C/C++ ☻ and Python.
 I focus mostly on subjects concerning:
   - computer vision